 Click Here for tab for Someone Like You by Adele

 This song doesn’t discuss the idea of being in love so much as coming out of it, inspired by the ending of a relationship and coming to terms with things.
-Obviously, Adele is a modern legend with the absolute highest level of songwriting, production, and performance, and as such, this song has seen commercial success that matches its quality.
+Obviously, Adele is a modern legend with the absolute highest level of songwriting, production, and performance.
+As such, this song has seen commercial success that matches its quality.
 Selling over 17 million copies and has been certified 6x platinum, a truly incredible feat.

-Vocal delivery aside, from a guitar point of view we only have to worry about outlining the chords correctly which in this case are extremely easy.
-We’ll be using the chords G, D/F sharp, Em, and C. You can also learn the introductory fingerpicked part which is a fun way to get more exposure to the technique as it’s exceptionally easy.
+Vocal delivery aside, from a guitar point of view we only have to worry about outlining the chords correctly, which in this case is extremely easy.
+We’ll be using the chords: G, D/F sharp, Em, and C. You can also learn the introductory fingerpicked part, which is a fun way to get more exposure to the technique as it’s exceptionally easy.

-Although this song does primarily use open chords, there’s some nice movement (we can also refer to them as passing tones) that leads us from one chord to another, in this case, they are just single notes and very easy to play.
+Although this song does primarily use open chords, there’s some nice movement (also referred to as passing tones) that leads us from one chord to another.
+In this case, they are just single notes and very easy to play.
 You’ll also need a capo on the second fret to make the chords a little easier to hold.

 Stay With Me by Sam Smith